Check Library¶

 return boolean;

-The clocked procedures come from the following format with and without
+The clocked procedures follow a format with and without the optional checker

 .